 - 2. Trash and Debris Removal Existing trash and debris shall be removed from the site and hauled to designated receiving facility. - 3.
 Site Clearing The area to be disturbed for construction will be cleared and grubbed, as necessary to the perimeter of erosion control.
 The sequence of the areas to be cleared and grubbed are subject to the contractor's means and methods of construction of the site; however, the general plan is to work from the south to north where the vehicle tracking pads are located in order to eliminate backtracking over areas that have already been completed. - 4.
 Overlot Grading Overlot grading will occur to bring the site to the proposed subgrade elevations in paved areas, and to finished grade elevations in the landscape and detention areas.
 Spoils from the site will be removed from the site and hauled to a designated receiving facility or location. - Utility Installation Utility installation will consist of water, sanitary sewer, electric, and telephone and natural gas service lines.
 Storm drain lines will also be installed.
-Utility locations will be obtained prior to commencement of construction activities. - 6.
-Final Grading The site will be brought to final elevations with the installation of the proposed paving and final blending to existing grades on the perimeter of the improvement area. - 7.
-Permanent Re-vegetation Erosion control blanket will be installed at all areas graded to a 3:1 slope and greater.
+Utility locations will be obtained prior to commencement of construction activities. - Final Grading The site will be brought to final elevations with the installation of the proposed paving and final blending to existing grades on the perimeter of the improvement area. - Permanent Re-vegetation Erosion control blanket will be installed at all areas graded to a 3:1 slope and greater.
 Areas not paved will be re-vegetated and/or landscaped by the contractor or owner as per the approved landscape plan.
-Vegetation and stabilization of soil will aid in the trapping of sediment and reducing soil erosion. - 8.
-Removal of Temporary BMP's Temporary erosion control measures may be removed once the site has achieved final 70 percent of pre disturbance levels and vegetation cover is capable of reducing soil erosion.
-All permanent BMPs shall be cleaned and functioning before any temporary BMPs are removed.
+Vegetation and stabilization of soil will aid in the trapping of sediment and reducing soil erosion.

-- 9. Housekeeping The best BMP for a job site is good housekeeping around the site. - Routine site trash pickup and routine BMP inspection and maintenance are paramount for keeping a job site clean and tidy.
+- 9. Housekeeping The best CM for a job site is good housekeeping around the site. - Routine site trash pickup and routine CM inspection and maintenance are paramount for keeping a job site clean and tidy.
 Waste disposal bins shall be checked weekly for leaks and emptied weekly or as necessary to prevent overflowing capacity. - 2) All petroleum storage areas in the staging area should be checked daily for leaks.
 Any leaks shall be reported to the site foreman for clean up.
 All personnel on site for both the contractor and subcontractors should be briefed on spill cleanup and containment procedures.
 Employees shall also be briefed as to where the spill cleanup materials can be found if a spill should occur.
 The spill plan shall be produced by the general contractor for the project and remain onsite for the duration of the project.
 Contractor shall coordinate with the County to obtain the necessary contacts in the case that a spill occurs. - 3) All portable toilets shall be located a minimum of 10ft from stormwater inlets and 50ft from State Waters.
 Portable toilets shall be secured at all four corners to prevent overturning, cleaned on a weekly basis and inspected daily for spills.